-- Cover your nose and mouth when you cough or sneeze.
-Cough into your sleeve or cover your mouth with a tissue. - Don't touch your eyes, nose, or mouth.
+- Cover your nose and mouth when your cough or sneeze.
+Cough into your sleeve or cover your mouth with a tissue. - Wash your hands. after sneezing,.
+Soap and water are best, but alcohol-based hand gel or disposable wipes also work. - Don't touch your eyes, nose, or mouth.
 The flu virus is often spread when a person touches something that has the flu virus on it and then touches their eyes, nose, or mouth.